FALL STUDY TOUR and SYMPOSIUM

 Our headquarters hotel will be the Congress Plaza on Michigan Avenue, Chicago.
 Options will include the 3-day package and the Saturday symposium only.

-Full tour brochures with registration information will be mailed to all national VSA members during the summer, and will be available on the website, www.victoriansociety.org.
+Full tour brochures with registration information has been mailed to all national VSA members and is available for viewing & printing HERE.

 The William E. Fischelis Award recognizes a book that makes a significant contribution to the study of 19th-century American art and artists.
 The 2014 award is presented to Tell it With Pride: The 54th Massachusetts Regiment and Augustus Saint-Gaudens’ Shaw Memorial by Nancy K. Anderson and Sara Greenough.
 This beautiful catalogue casts new light on one of America’s finest sculptures, Saint-Gaudens’ memorial to the 54th Massachusetts Regiment.
 Besides showing the sculptor’s extraordinary preparatory studies, it provides the first comprehensive examination of the soldiers who comprised that all-black regiment, along with a poignant inventory of their names, ages, and occupations.
 The volume is a magnificent study of the art and the soldiers it memorializes.